More Than 200 Companies, All in One Place.

-Like all states, Wisconsin drivers must carry car insurance.
-A real-time database informs the state of active and lapsed insurance coverage.
+Like all states, drivers in Wisconsin must carry car insurance.
+Understanding auto insurance in Wisconsin is crucial, as a real-time database informs the state of active and lapsed insurance coverage.
 Even one day of lapsed insurance coverage will have the state sending you a notice, so it is very important to find the right coverage and stay covered.

 - Milwaukee is Wisconsin’s largest city, with more than 600,000 residents.

-- Wisconsin is an an-fault insurance state, meaning whoever is deemed to be at fault in an accident will bear the brunt of paying for damages for all involved.
+- Wisconsin is an at-fault insurance state, meaning whoever is deemed to be at fault in an accident will bear the brunt of paying for damages for all involved.

-- Motorists without proof of insurance in Wisconsin can expect to pay a fine up to $500, as well as a suspended license and vehicle registration.
+- Motorists who drive without proof of insurance in Wisconsin can face a fine of up to $500, along with a suspended license and vehicle registration.

 How Much Is Car Insurance in Wisconsin?